kazuto971002/FinalYearProject/README.md

     - Go to the Default Web Site under the server and add a virtual directory.
     - Add a virtual directory for the static file and link it to the actual static file directory.
     - Add a virtual directory for the media file and link it to the actual media file directory.
+    - Navigate to Application Pools on the left hand side, select DefaultAppPool and right-click to access the advanced setting.
+    - Then, go to Identity under Process Model change to “Local System”.

 8. Change the settings.py file in the project
     - Open settings.py with code editor.